instana/nodejs/CONFIGURATION.md

 ```

 If not configured, the Instana sensor will look for an environment variable called `INSTANA_AGENT_NAME` and use what is defined in this environment variable to communicate with the agent.

+### Kubernetes

+If your Node.js application and the Instana agent run in a Kubernetes cluster, please refer to the [Instana documentation](https://docs.instana.io/quick_start/agent_setup/container/kubernetes/#configuring-network-access-for-monitored-applications) about configuring network access in this setup.